lnbits/hardware-wallet/README.md

 - Upload to device

 ## Device Commands
-The client (OnchainWallet extension or anyother one) communicates with the device using strings of this form:
+The client (OnchainWallet extension or anyother one) communicates with the device using strings (called commands) of this form:
 `/command-name {param1} {param2} ... {paramn}`
  - the order of the parametes is relevant (the position gives its meaning)
  - if no the value is specified then the minus (`-`) character should be used at the respective position